top of page

 Homes Association

-Currently, U-LAUNCH: Childhood Development Homes is the only Licensed Family Day Home System located in the Hampton Roads region of Virginia.
+U-LAUNCH: Childhood Development Homes proudly serves as the only Licensed Family Day System located in the Hampton Roads region of Virginia—a distinction that reflects our deep commitment to quality, community partnerships, and equitable access to early childhood education.

 Program Goals and Objectives